yukixLLL/Persona_based-Conversation-Model/README.md

 *EPFL Semester Project, Fall 2019.
 By Yueran Liang*

+All the detail of this project is in the [report](https://github.com/yukixLLL/Persona_based-Conversation-Model/blob/master/Persona_report.pdf).

+## Description of important documents:
 **persona_python** contains basic persona-based model.
 In the folder, `main_SM.py` and `main_SAM.py` corresponds to run the training in Speaker Model and Speaker-Addressee Model respectively.
 For validation, `main_validation.py` is provided.

 **vae_python** contains persona-based CVAE model.
 In the folder, `vae_SM` and `vae_SAM` corresponds to run the training in Speaker Model and Speaker-Addressee Model respectively.
 For validation, `main_validation.py` is provided.